bystam/bystam.github.io/_posts/2024-06-24-in-defence-of-orms.markdown

 I mean, that's exactly why ORMs are designed as leaky abstractions by design.
 If you need to make complex queries, then just bypass the ORM.
 That's the whole point.
 ORMs are there to help you express complex **changes** of the data, while still letting you operate freely with the database on the side.
 Every single ORM I have encountered bakes in raw SQL access in its public API, without having to set up a database connection from the side.

+In the `Complaint` example of the previous section, it would make perfect sense to:
+* Use the ORM for interacting and working with a single complaint in your system
+* Use SQL to generate charts and reports for open complaints

-But if you find yourself in a business domain where complex state transitions on singular types are rare, then it makes perfect sense to never consider an ORM.
+But if you find yourself in a business domain where complex state transitions on singular types are rare, then it makes perfect sense to never even consider an ORM.
 If you deal with huge imports of mostly immutable data, batch processing of information or running complex queries on large datasets using Hibernate, then yes you are going to have a bad time.

 But a lot of us actually DO make complex state transitions on singular data graphs.
 And some of us do use ORMs, and we are doing fine.

-**_Do with that what you will._**
+Also, if you just hate all ORMs with a passion, then that's fine.
+Enjoy your `findPaymentsWithWithCustomerDataAndAccountInformationLastMonth` functions!